Candice Michelle: Professional wrestling career

-World Wrestling Entertainment (2004-2009)
+World Wrestling Entertainment (2004–2009)

 Vince's Devils (2004–2006)

-In July 2004, Beckman auditioned to be a contestant for World Wrestling Entertainment's Raw Diva Search.
+In July 2004, Beckman auditioned to be a contestant for World Wrestling Entertainment (WWE)'s Raw Diva Search.
 Despite not being chosen to be in the final ten, she was hired by the company under the gimmick of a makeup artist.
 She competed on Raw in several Diva contests, including lingerie fashion shows and limbo contests, until the end of the year.

 On June 30, 2005, Candice was moved to SmackDown! where she became involved in a storyline between Torrie Wilson and Melina.
 On July 24, Candice made her pay-per-view debut at The Great American Bash where she served as the Special Guest Referee for the Bra and Panties match between Wilson and Melina.
 She was then moved back to Raw in a trade along with Wilson.
+According to Michelle, she was traded back to RAW since SmackDown was rated PG and her character didn't fit the rating.
 In her next storyline, Candice and Torrie became villains by taunting 2005 Diva Search winner Ashley Massaro, and they joined forces with fellow Raw Diva Victoria to form an alliance known as Ladies in Pink (later Vince's Devils).
 On the September 5 episode of Raw, Wilson defeated Massaro after the interference from Victoria and Candice.
 They continued feuding with Massaro until Trish Stratus returned from a legitimate injury to help Massaro "retaliate" against Vince's Devils.
 On the October 17 episode of Raw, where she, Torrie and Victoria faced off against the team of Stratus, Massaro, and their new ally Mickie James in a winning effort after Wilson pinned James.
 On November 28 episode of Raw, Candice teamed up with Victoria and Torrie Wilson in losing effort to Trish, Ashley and Mickie.
 In November, Candice signed on to pose for the April 2006 issue of Playboy.
 She had her first shot at the WWE Women's Championship in a Fulfill Your Fantasy Battle Royal at Taboo Tuesday but was eliminated from the match by Massaro.
 At the Tribute to The Troops on December 19, Michelle teamed up with Maria Kanellis in a winning effort defeating then Women's Champion Trish Stratus and Ashley Massaro in a divas-tag-team match after Candice pinned Ashley.